Suomi.fi

 • your contract of employment, and

-Notify the Digital and Population Data Services Agency (the local register office) that you are going to live in Finland for more than six months.
-Visit a service location of the Digital and Population Data Services Agency (the local register office) for your identification within one month of your move.
+Notify the Digital and Population Data Services Agency that you are staying in Finland for more than six months.
+Visit a service location of the Digital and Population Data Services Agency for your identification within one month of your move.
 At the same time, you will be assigned a Finnish personal identity code, and your information will be registered in the Finnish population information system.

 Bring with you: